ronnieli0114/MTClass/README.md

 ```

 ## GWAS Colocalization Analysis
 One metric for assessing the functionality of our top SNPs is by calculating the colocalization with known GWAS signals.
-We did this by downloading the entire GWAS Catalog (https://www.ebi.ac.uk/gwas/docs/file-downloads) and searching 10kb upstream and downstream of a given SNP for known GWAS associations.
+We did this by downloading the entire GWAS Catalog (https://www.ebi.ac.uk/gwas/docs/file-downloads) and searching 10kb upstream and downstream of a given eQTL for known trait associations.
 We compared our machine learning framework to state-of-the-art linear multivariate approaches, namely MultiPhen and MANOVA, which both output a nominal p-value.
 We have created a script and sampled 100,000 gene-SNP pairs from our results to serve as an example of the utility of this method.

 The GWAS colocalization analysis script utilizes the following dependencies:
 * matplotlib >= 3.7.2